fedspendingtransparency/datalab-archive/documentation/workflow-structure.md

          git push origin sandbox
 ```

-Once a feature is completed, create a pull request in Github and merge the branch `dev-release`.
+Once a feature is completed, create a pull request in Github and merge the branch into `dev-release`.

 ## When Developers Work Together on the Same Feature

-If you are working on a feature with a peer, please work off of a main-feature-branch.
-Each developer should create a sub feature branch from the main feature branch and merge work to the main feature branch as well.
+If you are working on a feature with a peer, please work off of a main feature branch.
+Each developer should create a sub feature branch from the main feature branch and merge when complete.

 ```
 main-feature-branch:     1 - - - - - - (Merge commit) - - - - - - - - - - - (Merge commit)